chrisosbii/21bIip8oozfT-Book_Search_Engine/README.md

 Please run 'npm install' to install the packages

+Please run 'npm run develope' to start both the server and the client

-Please run 'npm start' to start the application
+Please run 'npm start' to start the server

+Please run 'npm run build' to build out the application for deployment

 ## Usage